 - Intercultural understanding: awareness of and sensitivity to own and others’ cultural values and beliefs, patterns of behaviour/ways of doing things, and systems, regulations etc.

 This threefold conceptualisation is a slight adjustment of our findings from the Global People eChina -UK project.
 For that, we identified four main clusters of intercultural competence: personal qualities, intercultural knowledge, intercultural communication skills, and rapport management skills.
 More details of these, including their sub-components and illustrative examples, can be found on our eChina-UK project webpages.
-In our global fitness program, we’ve combined the intercultural communication skills and rapport management skills into one cluster: Intercultural effectiveness.
+In our global fitness program, we’ve combined the intercultural communication skills and rapport management skills into one cluster: Intercultural skilfulness.

 1 Kim, Y. Y. (2001).
 Becoming Intercultural.
 An Integrative Theory of Communication and Cross-Cultural Adaptation.
 Thousand Oaks: Sage.